HumanOsv/Automaton/README.md

 **1)	Prerequisites**

 AUTOMATON is written in Perl.
-The program has only been tested on Mac OS X, Linux and Windows, so it can’t be guaranteed to run on other operating systems.
+The program has been tested on Linux, MACOS and Windows.

-This topic lists library and software that must be installed prior to installing AUTOMATON.
+Library and software that must be installed prior to installing AUTOMATON:

+-Install Perl environment.

 -Install CPAN modules (http://www.cpan.org/modules/INSTALL.html or https://egoleo.wordpress.com/2008/05/19/how-to-install-perl-modules-through-cpan-on-ubuntu-hardy-server/)